chimney regulations and laws in colorado

 Centennial

 Centennial enforces strict chimney construction and maintenance standards to promote safety and environmental compliance.
-Chimneys must extend at least three feet above the roofline at their penetration point and adhere to the 2015 IRC/IBC building codes.
+Chimneys must extend at least 3 feet above the roofline at their penetration point and comply with the 2015 IRC/IBC building codes.
 Qualified professionals must perform annual inspections; cleaning is recommended if soot accumulation reaches 1/8 inch.
-Permits are necessary for all construction, repair, and cleaning projects to ensure compliance with the city’s detailed regulations.
+Permits are required for all construction, repair, and cleaning projects to ensure compliance with the city’s detailed regulations.

 chimney regulations in centennial